Kcraft059/c-lang-playground/README.md

 Here are some little tests I made while trying to learn C.
 They do not have any real purpose, I might do a project in C/C++ at one point.

-> [INFO] If you have any ressources / ideas that could help me learn c, feel free to share them here ^^ !
+> [INFO]: If you have any ressources / ideas that could help me learn c, feel free to share them here ^^ !